-You want to make sure that the edges of the insulation fit flush with the edges of the stud.
+You want to make sure that the edges of the insulation fit flush with the edges of the garage wall stud.
 That way, when the drywall is mounted on top, there’s a minimal gap between the edge of the drywall and the edge of the insulation.

 In the image above, note how almost all of the edges are flush except for the top center.
 If you have a section that’s pressed in slightly like that is, just pinch the insulation and try to fluff it out a bit.
 You don’t want any space where large pockets of air can be trapped.